Amphetamine Screen (Blood)

 This test measures the amount of a drug called amphetamine in your blood.
 This drug

 is a central nervous system stimulant.
-This group of drugs also includes methamphetamine,
+This group of drugs also includes methamphetamine

-by the court system and some workplaces.
+the court system and some workplaces.
 If you show symptoms of an amphetamine overdose,

 such as severe agitation and psychosis, a healthcare provider may order this test.

-including stroke, heart disease, convulsions, and severe tooth decay.
+include stroke, heart disease, convulsions, and severe tooth decay.

-in small doses for patients with attention-deficit disorder (ADD) and attention-deficit/hyperactivity
+small doses for patients with attention-deficit disorder (ADD) and attention-deficit/hyperactivity

 Why do I need this test?

-are getting the correct, safe dose.
+the correct, safe dose.